esaith/HackerNewsChallenge/README.md

 # HackerNewsChallenge
 RSS Feed for Hacker News

-Using the HackerNews API, https://github.com/HackerNews/API, to generate a web-based solution that displays the title and author of the current best stories on Hacker News.
+Using the HackerNews API, https://github.com/HackerNews/API, to generate a web-based solution that displays the title and author of the current best items on Hacker News.

 Things to be included: